tszanalytics/jcodegs/README.md

 # jcodegs
 Gibbs sampler for linear regression code.

-Default prior is uninformative normal-gamma (large prior variances).
+The default prior is an uninformative normal-gamma (large prior variances).
-User can specify an informative normal-gamma prior.
+An informative normal-gamma prior can be specified.

-gsreg.jl is the gibbs sample for linear regresion function, and produces an MCMC sample for the $k$ regression parameters and the       model variance, $\sigma^2$.
+gsreg.jl is the gibbs sampler for linear regresion function, and produces an MCMC sample for the $k$ regression parameters and the       model variance, $\sigma^2$.

 mcmc_sample_plot.jl is a function to produce a time plot and density plot from an MCMC sample.